London Pubs Group

 N1 9RD

-Although this pub is not a listed building, it is on the Campaign for Real Ale’s (CAMRA) Local Inventory with an interior of local historic interest, and the description is as follows: "Three-storey Victorian pub of brick with the ground floor of brown glazed stone and with two bright yellow columns on the corner.
-The fascia has raised ceramic lettering in brown on a cream background ‘Ales’, ‘Charringtons’, ‘& Stout’ on the left side; ‘Thornhill Arms’ on the corner; and ‘Ales’, ‘Charringtons’, ‘& Stout’ on the right side
+It is also recognised by CAMRA as having a pub interior of local historic interest and the description is as follows: “Three-storey Victorian pub of brick with the ground floor of brown glazed stone and with two bright yellow columns on the corner.
+The fascia has raised ceramic lettering in brown on a cream background ‘Ales’, ‘Charringtons’, ‘& Stout’ on the left side; ‘Thornhill Arms’ on the corner; and ‘Ales’, ‘Charringtons’, ‘& Stout’ on the right side.
+The interior retains an island bar counter of the late 19th-century with console brackets with what looks like newer panels added to the front, which is now painted in a gastro-blue-grey; thankfully the top has been spared the paint pot.
+All around the interior is a dado of Victorian dimpled reddish-brown tiling with rows of dark green and a narrow one of deep pink above.
+The island bar back is all modern being of planks of timber and distracts.
+Multiple doors indicate a partitioned interior originally.”

 The WhatPub link is here: WhatPub/Thornhill Arms